rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/shortcuts-daily-developer/+page.md

   - `Win X` then `U` then `S` to sleep
   - `Win X` then `U` then `U` to shut down
   - `Win X` then `U` then `R` to restart
+- `Win .` - Win and period to open the emoji picker, just type and then use arrow keys and hit enter
 - `F2` - Rename selected file
 - `Ctrl L` - Highlight file explorer location (works in browser to highlight address bar)